 WooCommerce Private Store forces customers to login to your WooCommerce store before they can see your shop page, products, categories or any other store content.
 It’s a simple but effective plugin to hide WooCommerce from public view, without affecting the public parts of your site.

-By entering a simple password on the WooCommerce private store login page, customers can unlock the store and access the products and other content inside.
+By logging into their user account or entering a simple password on the WooCommerce private store login page, customers can unlock the store and access the products and other content inside.
 Your public users won’t even know you have a WooCommerce store, unless you decide to link to the login page.
 (In which case, they will be able to see the WooCommerce login page but none of the content behind it.)

-How to hide your whole WooCommerce store behind a password login form
+How to hide your whole WooCommerce store behind password protection or user login form

 The plugin knowledge base contains full setup instructions for WooCommerce Private Store.
 I’ve also provided details below.
 Setting it up literally just takes a few minutes: